 Think about implementing AMP

 In the beginning, AMP was used on static posts, like blogs or news articles, that didn’t need interaction from the user.
 For e-commerce purposes and other dynamic types of pages, AMP fell short – until recently, that is.
 Today, AMP is capable of powering canonical sites, with more to come.
 Look into what AMP could do for your site and how you might implement it.
-Not every site needs it, but the ones that do could gain a lot from it.
+Not every site needs it, but the ones that do could gain an awful lot from it.

 Progressive Web Apps (PWA)

 Focus on user experience

-Besides being findable and lightning fast, your mobile site should offer an enjoyable user experience.
+Besides being easily found and lightning fast, your mobile site should offer an enjoyable user experience.
 Find out which common tasks your customers have on your site.
 What is their search intent?
-Try to remove any obstacles and make sure users can reach their goals quickly.
-There’s a lot you need to consider when optimizing your user experience.
-I’ve listed a couple of things you can think of below:
+Try to remove any obstacles and make sure users can achieve their goals quickly.
+There’s a lot you need to consider when optimizing user experience.
+Here are a couple of things you need to think about: